proof88/PGE/PGE/docpages/menu-04-Networking.md

  - **v0.1.6.1, v0.2.0, v0.2.1, v0.2.2, v0.2.3, v0.2.4, v0.2.5, v0.2.6:**
    - same as v0.1.4, the new features did not affect network traffic in client -> server direction.

-\subsubsection client_packet_rate Client Packet Rate and Packet Data Rate
+\subsubsection client_packet_rate Client Rx Packet Rate and Packet Data Rate

 In this section we talk about **server -> client** traffic.